illusori/space-engineers-zi-bar-charts/README.md

-width | 100 | Percent of the panel width to span. height | 100 | Percent of the panel height to span. chart | no value | If set it will be used for the chart series instead of the section name. horizontal | true | If false, the chart will run top to bottom rather than right to left. show_title | true | Should the chart title be displayed in the top border? show_cur | true | Should the current series value be displayed in the bottom border? show_avg | true | Should the average value of the displayed bars be shown?
+width | 100 | Percent of the panel width to span. height | 100 | Percent of the panel height to span. chart | no value | If set it will be used for the chart series instead of the section name. horizontal | true | If false, the chart time axis will run top to bottom rather than right to left. flip_horizontal | false | If true will flip the chart left-to-right. flip_vertical | false | If true will invert the chart vertically. center_zero | false | If true will always center the zero axis in the display rather than have it dynamically move. show_title | true | Should the chart title be displayed in the top border? show_cur | true | Should the current series value be displayed in the bottom border? show_avg | true | Should the average value of the displayed bars be shown?